jaimetur/PhotoMigrator/help/0-execution-instructions.md

 # 1. Instructions to execute from Compiled Binaries: (simplest way)

-You can copy and unzip the downloaded compiled tool into any local folder or to any Shared folder of your server or Synology NAS.
+### 1.1 You can copy and unzip the downloaded compiled tool into any local folder or to any Shared folder of your server or Synology NAS.

+### 1.2.
+Edit the configuration file:

+Open `Config.ini` in any text editor and update it with your credentials and settings.

+> For more information, refer to [Configuration File](/help/config-file.md) .

-Then you just need to call it depending on your environment:
+### 1.3 Execute the Tool depending on your environment:
   - If you run it from Windows (using Shell or PowerShell terminal) you have to call the master script '**CloudPhotoMigrator.exe**'

   - If you run it from Synology NAS (using SSH terminal) or from Linux/Mac, you have to call the master script '**CloudPhotoMigrator.run**'.